context¶

 """

-# Check cache: _expanded
+# Check cache

-if name in self._expanded:
+if self._expanded and name in self._expanded:

 return self._expanded[name]